 Lytx Surfsight is now available on the Geotab Marketplace Order Now program

-The Geotab Camera Add-In developed for integration with Lytx Surfsight cameras allows customers to manage their vehicle cameras from their MyGeotab databaseJAMAICA, July 12, 2023/EINPresswire.com/ -- Geotab Inc. ("Geotab"), the world leader in connected transport solutions, reached an agreement with Lytx, the global leader in video safety and video telematics, so that from the end of June, its cameras will be available in Jamaica through the program Geotab Marketplace Order Now.
-With this new launch, Lytx Surfsight solutions will be available in Jamaica and six countries in Latin America and the Caribbean: Mexico, Colombia, Chile, Trinidad and Tobago, Barbados, and Puerto Rico.
+The Geotab Camera Add-In developed for integration with Lytx Surfsight cameras allows customers to manage their vehicle cameras from their MyGeotab database.PUERTO RICO, July 12, 2023/EINPresswire.com/ -- Geotab Inc. ("Geotab"), the world leader in connected transport solutions, reached an agreement with Lytx, the global leader in video safety and video telematics, so that from the end of June, its cameras will be available in Puerto Rico through the program Geotab Marketplace Order Now.
+With this new launch, Lytx Surfsight solutions will be available in Puerto Rico and six countries in Latin America and the Caribbean: Mexico, Colombia, Chile, Trinidad and Tobago, Barbados, and Jamaica.

 Competitive advantages with Lytx Surfsight